-9. Consistent with the Stipulation, the Commission finds and concludes that it is appropriate for DEC to forgo recovery of a N.C. retail allocated amount of \$4,542,857 of replacement power fuel expenses incurred during the test year due to the outage extension at McGuire Unit 2, as well as \$757,143 of interest on that amount, for a total of \$5,300,000.
+9. Consistent with the Stipulation, the Commission finds and concludes that it is appropriate for DEC to forgo recovery of an N.C. retail allocated amount of \$4,542,857 of replacement power fuel expenses incurred during the test year due to the outage extension at McGuire Unit 2, as well as \$757,143 of interest on that amount, for a total of \$5,300,000.
 Additionally, consistent with the Stipulation, the Commission finds and concludes that to the extent DEC succeeds in recovering liquidated damages from the vendor involved in the McGuire Unit 2 outage work, DEC shall flow back half of the net amount, up to \$257,143, to ratepayers in a future fuel case.
 The Commission finds and concludes that this aspect of the Stipulation is just and reasonable.

-10. The Commission finds and concludes that any issues with respect to the performance of Catawba and McGuire Unit 2 are adequately addressed and resolved in the Stipulation and DEC managed its other baseload plants prudently and efficiently so as to minimize fuel and fuel-related costs.
+10. Except for the performance of Catawba and McGuire as addressed in connection with the Stipulation, the Commission finds and concludes that the Company's baseload plants were managed prudently and efficiently so as to minimize fuel and fuel-related costs.